-The undersigned hereby appoints Lloyd Segal and Steve Forte (the "Named Proxies"), and each or either of them, OR

-Print the name and e-mail of the person you are appointing if this person is someone other than the Named Proxies listed herein
+The undersigned hereby appoints Lloyd Segal and Steve Forte (the "Named Proxies"), and each or either of them, OR Print the name and e-mail of the person you are appointing if this person is someone other than the Named Proxies listed herein, as the true and lawful attorneys of the undersigned. with full power of substitution and revocation, and authorizes

-THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED IDENTICAL TO THE BOARD OF DIRECTORS RECOMMENDATION.
+THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED IDENTICAL TO THE BOARD OF DIRECTORS' RECOMMENDATION.
 This proxy, when properly executed, will be voted in the manner directed herein.
 In their discretion, the Named Proxies are authorized to vote upon such amendments or variations to the matters specified and other matters that may properly come before the meeting or any adjournment or postponement thereof.